Trees in Coalgebra from Generalized Reachability: Trees

-Under some conditions, trees coincide with \M-reachably unfolded coalgebras: \begin{theorem} \begin{enumerate} \item If \(\SplitMono \subseteq \M\), then every tree is $\M$-reachably unfolded. \item If every coalgebra has some $\M$-reachable subcoalgebra, then every $\M$-reachably unfolded coalgebra is a tree (and in particular, is also $\M$-reachable). \end{enumerate} \end{theorem} \begin{proof} \begin{enumerate} \item Let \((C,c,i_C)\) be a tree, and \(h \colon (R,r,i_R) \to (C,c,i_C)\) a homomorphism from an $\M$-reachable $(R,r,i_R)$.
-As \(C\) is a tree, \(h\) is a split epimorphism so that it has a section \(s \colon (C,c,i_C) \to (R,r,i_R)\).
-Since sections are split mono by definition, and $s$ is a pointed coalgebra homomorphism, $s$ is an $\liftfactsys{\M}{F}$-morphism into \(R\).
-Thus, \(s\) is also split epi, and so an isomorphism.
-Then, also \(h\) must be an isomorphism, so that \(C\) is reachably unfolded.
+Under some conditions, trees coincide with $\M$-reachably unfolded coalgebras: \begin{thm} \begin{enumerate} \item If $\SplitMono \subseteq \M$, then every tree is $\M$-reachably unfolded. \item If every pointed coalgebra admits a morphism from some $\M$-reachable coalgebra, then every $\M$-reachably unfolded coalgebra is a tree (and thus also $\M$-reachable). \end{enumerate} \end{thm} The assumptions of \itemref{thmReachablyUnfolded}{thmReachablyUnfoldedToTree} are satisfied in particular when every pointed coalgebra has an $\M$-reachable subcoalgebra, as in the setting of \cref{sec:reachablePartCons}.\bknote{} \begin{proof} \begin{enumerate} \item Let $(C,c,i_C)$ be a tree, and $h \colon (R,r,i_R) \to (C,c,i_C)$ a homomorphism from an $\M$-reachable $(R,r,i_R)$.
+As $C$ is a tree, $h$ is a split epimorphism so that it has a section $s \colon (C,c,i_C) \to (R,r,i_R)$.
+Since sections are split mono by definition and $s$ is a pointed coalgebra homomorphism, $s$ is a pointed $\M$-subcoalgebra of $R$.
+Thus, $s$ is also split epi, and so an isomorphism.
+Then, also $h$ must be an isomorphism.
+Hence, $C$ is reachably unfolded.